An Examination on the Effectiveness of Divide-and-Conquer Prompting in Large Language Models: Experiments

-Although Large Language Models have achieved impressive performance on various NLP tasks, they are bothered by hallucination problem \cite{manakul2023selfcheckgpt}, especially when the generated content or the input context is too long for the user to have a thoroughly review \cite{zhang2023siren}.
+Although Large Language Models have achieved impressive performance on various NLP tasks, they are bothered by hallucination problem \citep{manakul2023selfcheckgpt}, especially when the generated content or the input context is too long for the user to have a thoroughly review \citep{zhang2023siren}.
 In this paper, we focus on evaluating the performance of different strategies in guiding LLM to recognize inconsistency between given context and model response with hallucination.

 \textbf{Task Setup:} We use the HaluEval-Summary dataset.
 It is one of the three datasets in HaluEval benchmark for hallucination detection, which contains the hallucination generated by ChatGPT-3.5.
-HaluEval-Summary have the longest context and generated contents among all three tasks in this benchmark \cite{li2023halueval}.
+HaluEval-Summary have the longest context and generated contents among all three tasks in this benchmark \citep{li2023halueval}.
 Thus, detecting hallucination on this dataset requires repeatedly verify each sentence in the response, making standard prompting strategies acquire the worst accuracy across all three tasks.
-We report the Accuracy, F1 score\footnote{We consider the hallucination pairs as positive samples.}, Precision score and Recall score.
+We report the Accuracy, F1 score (the hallucination pairs are positive samples), Precision and Recall.

-\textbf{Setup of baselines, ablation variants and our method:} In this task, our baselines include IO prompting, Chain of Thought, CoT-SC, Tree-of-Thoughts Least-to-Most, and Decomposed Prompting.
-We also include our method's variant: DaC without Disentangled-sub-process Principle (DaC w/o DP) for ablation study.
+\textbf{Setup of baselines, ablation variants and DaC:} In this task, our baselines include IO prompting, Chain of Thought, CoT-SC, Tree-of-Thoughts Least-to-Most, and Decomposed Prompting.
 In this task, the sub-tasks are verifying fragments of the summary, which are homogeneous and do not require recurssion.
 In such a setting, Decomposed Prompting is equivalent to LtM.
 For this task, we apply single level Divide-and-Conquer solver to decompose the summary to multiple sentences, handle them separately and then merge the conclusions of all sentences.
-The detailed prompts are provided in the Appendix.
+The details are in Appendix.